vmmurph/pinglogger/README.md

 ## Features

-Colored output: blue dot (.), orange colon (:), and red x, corresponding to fast, slow, and failed pings.
+Colored output: green dot (.), yellow colon (:), and red x, corresponding to fast, slow, and failed pings.
+From testing, the colors seem to look different depending on terminal settings.

 Configurable: Set the ping interval and latency threshold via flags.